 Novant Health UVA Health System is responding to Coronavirus in our communities.
 Protect yourself and others.
 Learn more »

 MANASSAS, V.A. – To best meet the needs of our community during this flu season, Novant Health UVA Health System is asking the community to keep visitors age 12 and under out of all but one acute care facility due to the widespread outbreak of the flu virus throughout the community.
 This restriction is effective on Friday, Jan.
 12 at 7 a.m. until further notice.
 The one exception is Novant Health UVA Health System Culpeper Medical Center, which is allowing children accompanied by an adult into the emergency department, OB/GYN clinic, and the Family Birth Center with some restrictions.

-Restrictions apply to the following Novant Health UVA Health System hospitals:
+The restrictions apply to the following hospitals throughout the Novant Health system, including: